douglashill/DynamicButtonStack/README.md

 view.addSubview(buttonStack)
 ```

-The button stack should be laid out using `sizeThatFits` and `layoutSubviews`.
-Layout using constraints is not supported.
+The button stack can be laid out with either `sizeThatFits` and `layoutSubviews` or using constraints.

-The frame should be set with a size at least as large as the size returned from `sizeThatFits` (in both dimensions).
+When using constraints, the stack sets its vertical compression resistance priority to required because the buttons may be clipped otherwise.
+Typically a width constraint should be provided.

+When using `layoutSubviews`, the frame should be set with a size at least as large as the size returned from `sizeThatFits` (in both dimensions).
 Measure the minimum size using `sizeThatFits`.
 Pass your container’s width limit and an unlimited height.
 An assertion will fail if the height is not unlimited.
 This is a reminder that handling restricted heights is not currently supported.

 ```swift
 override func layoutSubviews() {